MaxDukov/crossfit-heartrate-monitor/README.md

 - `database.db` - SQLite database file

 ## ToDo list
-- To create docker to make setup more comfortable
+- To create docker to make setup more comfortable. (in progress)
 - To add customisation function (club logo)
 - To add photo upload function (athlet photo)
-- To add training history function
+- To add training history function, probably with export.

+## Known bugs
+- Backend didn't send "zero heartrate" when lost sensor.
+In progress
+- WSGI server should be used in normal way.

 ## License